 Warning, video contains graphic scenes of animal mistreatment, do not watch if you are easilty upset by these images.

 The economics of corn are straight forward.
 It is the cheapest and most convenient food source.
-US government corn subsidies actually enable farmers to sell corn for 50 cents less per bushel than it costs to grow.
+US government corn subsidies actually enable farmers to sell corn for 50 cents less per bushel than it costs to grow, farmers do not need an array of tax calculators to figure that one out.
 More cows can be raised on less land when they are fed corn.
 And when it comes to industrial farming, cost and efficiency are king.
 Feedlots are able to cram thousands of cows together in feedlots where they are fattened up quickly on a mixture of corn and a slurry of other ingredients including liquefied fat, animal protein, synthetic estrogen and antibiotics.
 For ruminants, only non-mammalian sources of protein such as fish & poultry can be included in the feed (source: fda.gov).

 The modern day feedlot would not be possible without corn.
 But, a cow's digestive system is not designed to digest corn and all the corn feeding causes massive health problems for the cow.
 The average cow will die within 6 mos from consuming a corn based diet (their livers blow out), which is about all the time a factory farm needs to fatten up a cow for slaughter.
 To keep the feedlot animal "healthy" (healthy enough to survive), industrial farms feed the cows a constant dose of antibiotics.
 Did you know that most of the antibiotics sold in America end up in animal feed?
 It is now generally acknowledged that this practice is a direct contributor to the evolution of new antibiotic-resistant ''superbugs.''